kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analyst-Course.md

 - Introduction to quality assurance
 - Creating test plans
 - Manual and automated testing
+- Understanding software testing methodologies and techniques
+- Collaborating with QA teams to ensure software quality
+- Defect management and tracking
+- User acceptance testing and validation
+- Continuous improvement and feedback loops

 **Module 9: Professional Development**
 Our commitment to your success doesn't stop with the end of the course.
 We understand that navigating the job market can be challenging.
 In this, we will guide you to land your first BA role